Qsnap/KDD19/README.txt

 ***Reproducing Simulation Experiments from 4.2*** batch_time_sim.m is the main method for this analysis.
 It loads batches of simulation data (saved as csv files) and runs Qsnap, TESS, and SSS-Moods on them.
 The simulation data must already be prepared in order to run this file.
-We've included the simulation datasets we used for P=3 and 5.
+We've included the simulation datasets we used for the paper.
-The P=10 datasets were too large to upload to github.

 Example use:
 batch_time_sim(5000,3,1000,.1,"Exp");